Rebecca Lorch: Biography

 Lorch was born in Dallas to Susan Steiner and Leonard Lorch.
 She grew up in Mesquite, Texas, with an elder brother, Jeremy.
 She attended Adelphi University as a theater major.
-Just before graduation she had a motorcycle accident that caused damage to her leg; during rehabilitation she developed an interest in nutrition and majored in it at Montclair State University.
+Just before graduation she had a motorcycle accident that caused damage to her leg; during rehabilitation she developed an interest in nutrition and returned to school for a master's degree at Montclair State University.